jepayne1138/PTCAccount/README.rst

-Pokémon Trainer Club Account Creator
+Pokemon Trainer Club Account Creator
 ====================================

 Description
 -----------
-Automatically creates Pokémon Trainer Club accounts.
+Automatically creates Pokemon Trainer Club accounts.
 When fully implemented, will allow for specifying the specific values used or can randomly generate usernames, passwords, and emails.
 A possible future goal might be to create a temporary email to receive and validate the confirmation email.

 Use
 ---